 Regardless of the size of your volunteer engagement program, you need to be in touch regularly with your volunteers to ensure your organization's goals are being met.
 While most volunteer managers use emails, phone calls and social media to stay in touch with their volunteers, texting may actually be the most effective communication tool.
-In fact, text message open rates are as high as 98% while email open rates, for comparison, are typically 20%.
+In fact, text message open rates are significantly higher than email open rates.

 You can use text messages to connect with your volunteers in three different ways:

 - Peer to peer texting (p2p): The most personal form of texting, peer to peer texting facilitates one-on-one conversations between your staff and your volunteers.

 - Broadcast texting: This form of SMS lets you send a common message to all your volunteers at once.

 - Opt-in text messaging: Where interested volunteers can opt into one of your campaigns by texting a pre-determined keyword to your number.